EBI-Metagenomics/mgnify-biohackeu22-report/paper/paper.md

 The libraries and versions used are listed in Conda [@anaconda] environment files, which helps accelerate the installation and ensure the reproducibility of environments.
 Finally, the environment and notebooks are packaged as Docker [@merkel2014docker] images and these images are the primary way to use the MGnify Notebooks.

-Prior to BioHackathon Europe 2022, MGnify Notebooks were deployed to one publicaly available server: a [ShinyProxy](https://www.shinyproxy.io/) server hosted by EMBL's Bio-IT project.
+Prior to [BioHackathon Europe 2022](https://biohackathon-europe.org/), MGnify Notebooks were deployed to one publicaly available server: a [ShinyProxy](https://www.shinyproxy.io/) server hosted by EMBL's Bio-IT project.

 This deployment allows anonymous, no-login-required usage of the notebooks, providing a simple discovery path for new users.
-This also makes the server suitable for "deep-linking": the lack of a login process means notebooks can be launched into a particular state using URL query parameters.
+This also makes the server suitable for "deep-linking": the lack of a login process means notebooks can be easily launched into a particular state using URL query parameters.

 However, the resources available on this single server are limited, and need to be constrained per user to prevent abuse.
 Likewise, inactive Jupyter Lab instances need to be quickly shut down and persistence of user data cannot be guaranteed for extended periods of time.

 Galaxy [@Galaxy] instances provide infrastructure and environments for scientific computing, including (authenticated) per-user resources for compute and data storage.
-During BioHackathon Europe 2022, we added the MGnify Notebooks Docker images as interactive tools on the [Galaxy Eurpoe](https://usegalaxy.eu/) instance and associated [Galaxy Europe Live](https://live.usegalaxy.eu/) – a Galaxy instance highlighting the interactive tools available on the platform.
+During BioHackathon Europe 2022, we added the MGnify Notebooks as interactive tools on the [Galaxy Eurpoe](https://usegalaxy.eu/) instance and associated [Galaxy Europe Live](https://live.usegalaxy.eu/) – a Galaxy instance highlighting the interactive tools available on the platform.

-The Galaxy deployment complements the ShinyProxy deployment by providing persistent data storage for each user, to customise and build upon the notebooks for their own purposes, as well as more powerful compute; whereas the ShinyProxy deployment continues to provide a less isolated environment that can be more tightly coupled to the [MGnify website](https://www.ebi.ac.uk/metagenomics) through deep links.
+The Galaxy deployment complements the ShinyProxy one by providing persistent data storage for each user, to customise and build upon the notebooks for their own purposes, as well as more powerful compute infrastructure; whereas the ShinyProxy deployment continues to provide a less isolated environment that can be more tightly coupled to the [MGnify website](https://www.ebi.ac.uk/metagenomics) through deep links.

 ## Enhanced documentation and clearer user journeys
 Previously, users were most likely to discover the MGnify Notebooks resource by following a journey beginning on the MGnify website.